-Each target is further subdivided into recommendations for the three stakeholder groups addressed, with corresponding milestones and required actions for short- (2025), medium- (2030 and 2040) and long-term (2050) time frames.
+In this document, the recommendations for EU policy makers are presented, with corresponding milestones and required actions for short- (2025), medium- (2030 and 2040) and long-term (2050) time frames.
 The numbering of the targets does not imply any priority.
 All three targets are interlinked and must be pursued simultaneously to achieve the vision developed in the State of Play report for the mobility sector.